From fingertip to shoulder, hand therapists are here to help

 Joint Pain & Hypermobility

-Joint pain can be due various factors including injuries, arthritis annd/or overuse.
-A common reason can be underlying general hypermobility.
+Joint pain can be due various factors including injuries, arthritis annd/or overuse, or underlying hypermobility.
 Maybe you used to have a “party trick” with how flexible your thumb was - and now it’s painful.

-In these cases, we provide education regarding ideal positions for your hands, strengthening exercises and usually some form of support for the joints.
-We can help take the pressure (and pain) off your joints via custom thermoplastic splints, Oval 8 splints, silver ring splints or other lighter taping techniques.
+In these cases, we provide education regarding ideal positions for your hands, strengthening exercises and often some form of support for the joints.
+We can help take the pressure (and pain) off your joints via custom thermoplastic splints, Oval 8 splints, silver ring splints or taping techniques.

 • Sports Injuries

-From competitive athletes to weekend warriors, we treat many types of athletes.
+From competitive athletes to weekend warriors, we treat many types of sports injuries.
 Our goal is to maximize your hand’s recovery while minimizing any time away from your sport.
 Examples include mallet finger, skier’s thumb, tennis elbow, golfer’s elbow, overuse or even falls on the court that lead to sprains or strains.
-We can get creative with splints, flexible taping techniques and padding to help you get back to sport faster.
+We can get creative with splints, braces and taping techniques to help you get back to sport faster.

-For example, the ideal custom splint for the initial phase of recovery for skier’s thumb, a ligament injury, is pictured above.
-We then progress you to an exercise program while weaning off the splint.
+For example, the gold standard custom splint for recovery from skier’s thumb (a ligament injury) is pictured above.
+After some time splinted, we progress you to an exercise program to get you back to your regular activities.

 • Nerve Injuries

-Is there numbness, tingling, pain or unusual weakness in your hand?
-We are here to provide a detailed assessment to help figure out if a nerve is impacted and why.
+Is there numbness, tingling, pain or weakness in your hand?
+We are provide a detailed assessment to help figure out if a nerve is impacted and why.
 We then provide education, exercises and custom splints if needed.

-Carpal tunnel syndrome is a common nerve issue that can result in pain, numbness or tingling in the hand.
-It can also lead to weakness with pinching and gripping.
+Carpal tunnel syndrome is a common nerve issue that can result in pain, numbness, tingling or weakness in the hand and thumb.
 In order to maximize nerve recovery, it is important to have a high quality night splint, pictured above, which prevents wrist flexion and full finger flexion.

 • Pulley Injuries at the Vancouver Hand Clinic